kvothesfs/QSR-DC/README.md

 The different datasets were split into Test and training sets.
 For “dataset-b”, the split was done preserving the final 10% of all samples as our test set.
 For “dataset-b” the split is based on the first observed timestamp in the test version of “dataset-b”.

 ### Data Augmentation
+We applied 3 different types of data augmentation techniques:

-- Different transformations were defined and applied to the train and test versions of “dataset-a” and “dataset-b”.
-These features do not need any information from the response variable to be computed
+- Transformations independent of the response variable: simple operations on the time series data in the train and test versions of “dataset-a” and “dataset-b”
-- Different clustering methods will be tested in order to augment the dataset
-- Additional gradient boosted decision trees were used to create probabilistic scores used as features to add on the logistic regression
+- Clustering: outputs of different clustering and data reduction techniques
+- Tree based probability: one-step ahead failure probability score of tree-based prediction methods

 ### Evaluation Using Logistic Regression